-The NHS Long Term Plan, released in January 2019, has outlined NHS England’s commitment to expand self-management services for individuals with type 2 diabetes through the commissioning of Healthy Living for People with Type 2 Diabetes (Healthy Living).
+The NHS Long Term Plan outlined NHS England and NHS Improvement’s commitment to expand self-management services through commissioning Healthy Living for people with type 2 diabetes, or Healthy Living for short.

-Healthy Living has a strong evidence base proving its effectiveness.
-A randomised control trial (RCT), funded by the National Institute of Health Research (NIHR) demonstrated modest but significant improvements amongst the group using the Healthy Living diabetes tool in HbA1c levels.
+The programme has a strong evidence base proving its effectiveness.
+A randomised control trial (RCT), funded by the National Institute of Health Research (NIHR), demonstrated modest but significant improvements in HbA1c levels amongst the group using Healthy Living.
 In addition to this, the UCL team also designed an implementation study demonstrating the feasibility of rolling Healthy Living out at scale.

 The service is available now across England and is accepting self-referrals.
 Register now at www.healthyliving.nhs.uk.